 Navigating Legal Issues

 Navigating legal issues can be stressful and expensive.
-Fortunately there are free options available here on the Sunshine Coast and others than we can refer you to
+Fortunately there are free and low cost legal resources available that we can refer you to.

 Legal Information Program

-The coordinator is available to meet with you and to assist you with calling the Legal Aid Call Centre in order to complete an application for Legal Aid.
-He can also provide many legal publications, as well as internet access to the various websites containing a wealth of information about a variety of law related issues including:
+Although we do not provide legal advice, we can assist you with calling the Legal Aid Call Centre in order to complete an application for Legal Aid.
+We can also provide many legal publications, as well as internet access to the various websites containing a wealth of information about a variety of law related issues including:

 - child protection